 - the collision involves a vehicle that does not have a valid licence plate or is an out-of-province vehicle

-If none of the above apply, you only need to report the collision to SGI.
+If none of the above apply, you can report it to SGI.

 To file your claim, you can:

-- call our Dial-A-Claim service during normal office hours at the claims centre closest to your home
+- call our Dial-A-Claim service at a claims centre during normal office hours

 Have the following ready when reporting your claim: